Blog

 Recreators should exercise caution downstream of the plant’s discharge while the risk of harmful bacteria exposure is high.
 Avoid fully submerging underwater, wash your hands after contacting the water, and exercise particular caution with young children, the elderly, and the immunocompromised.

-On July 16, CRK told the Phenix City Department of Public Utilities it would have 60 days to stop discharging illegal levels of pollution into the Chattahoochee River from the Phenix City Wastewater Treatment Plant or the group would file a lawsuit in federal court for violations of the federal Clean Water Act and the Alabama Water Pollution Control Act.
+On July 16, 2024, CRK told the Phenix City Department of Public Utilities it would have 60 days to stop discharging illegal levels of pollution into the Chattahoochee River from the Phenix City Wastewater Treatment Plant or the group would file a lawsuit in federal court for violations of the federal Clean Water Act and the Alabama Water Pollution Control Act.
 A 60-Day Notice of Intent to Sue is required under the Clean Water Act.
-If the city does not correct violations after 60 days, CRK will move forward with a federal lawsuit.
-Read more aquí.
+On the 59th day, the Alabama Department of Environmental Management (ADEM) filed a state lawsuit that superseded CRK’s plan to file a federal lawsuit.

 We’ll provide updates as we continue to monitor this outfall and others in the Chattahoochee River Basin.